Identification of the anomalous fast bulk events in a p-type point contact germanium detector: Introduction

-The surface event (SE) performance of a \textit{p}PCGe detector has been studied and identified as an event occurred at the near \SI{1}{\mm} layer of N+ electrode \cite{maStudyInactiveLayer2017}.
-The signature of slow rising pulse is attributed to the incomplete charge collection caused by the weak drift field and electron-hole recombination \cite{aguayoCharacteristicsSignalsOriginating2013}.
-Detail algorithms differentiating the surface and bulk events (BEs) are described in \cite{liDifferentiationBulkSurface2014,yangBulkSurfaceEvent2018}.
+Surface event (SE) performance of a \textit{p}PCGe detector has been studied, where SEs are identified as events within the upper $\sim$ \SI{1}{\mm} of the N$^+$ electrode \cite{maStudyInactiveLayer2017}.
+The signature, a slow rising pulse, is attributed to incomplete charge collection caused by the weak drift field and electron-hole recombination \cite{aguayoCharacteristicsSignalsOriginating2013}.
+Detail algorithms for differentiating surface and bulk events (BEs) are described in \cite{liDifferentiationBulkSurface2014,yangBulkSurfaceEvent2018}.

-Energy threshold of \SI{160}{\eVee} (electron equivalent energy) derived from calibrations with known cosmogenic X-ray peaks is achieved with a kg-scale single-module \textit{p}PCGe in the CDEX-1B experiment \cite{yangLimitsLightWIMPs2018}.
-The bulk distribution however appears an abnormal structure, exhibiting an extremely fast rising pulse compared to the BEs.
-In this work, we report the investigation of the characteristics of these anomalous fast bulk events (FBEs) and the identification of BEs from FBEs inside the CDEX-1B detector through the pulse shape simulation.
-By removing FBEs, it is expected that the CDEX experimental background will be significantly reduced, giving rise to the improved sensitivity of dark matter searches.
+An energy threshold of \SI{160}{\eVee} (electron equivalent energy), as determined by calibration with known cosmogenic X-ray peaks, was achieved using a kilogram-scale single-module \textit{p}PCGe in the CDEX-1B experiment \cite{yangLimitsLightWIMPs2018}.
+The bulk distribution, however, has an abnormal structure, with an extremely fast rising pulse compared to BEs.
+In this work, we report an investigation of the characteristics of these anomalous fast bulk events (FBEs) and the separation of BEs from FBEs inside the CDEX-1B detector through pulse shape simulation.
+Removing FBEs is expected to significantly reduce the CDEX background, and thus improve the sensitivity of dark matter searches.